Six Flags New England: Six Flags

-For the 2020 season, the park announced the addition of Supergirl Sky Flyer, a Zamperla Endeavour located on the site of the former Kryptonite Kollider, which closed at the end of the 2019 season.
-As a result of the park not opening in the 2020 season due to the COVID-19 pandemic, Supergirl Sky Flyer opened in May 2021 in the newly rethemed DC Universe area of the park, which features newly installed superhero statues and freshly painted buildings.
-Additionally, Goliath was left standing but not operating for the 2021 season and was removed from the park map.
+For the 2020 season, the park announced the addition of Supergirl Sky Flyer, a Zamperla Endeavour located on the site of the former Kryptonite Kollider.
+As a result of the park not opening for the 2020 season due to the COVID-19 pandemic, the opening of Supergirl Sky Flyer was to delayed to May 2021.
+The DC Super Hero Adventures section of the park was rethemed to DC Universe, which features newly installed superhero statues and freshly painted buildings.

+Goliath was left standing but not operating (SBNO) for the 2021 season and was removed from the park map.
 In July 2021, a tree fell onto Fireball during a thunderstorm, extensively damaging the attraction and leaving it closed for the rest of the season.
+Both Goliath and Fireball were scrapped prior to the 2022 season.
+The plot of land occupied by Goliath was left as a large grass area and known as Crackaxle Commons for the 2023 and 2024 seasons.

+Before the start of the 2024 season, Kontiki was removed from the park.
+Bonzai Pipelines was left SBNO for the 2023 and 2024 seasons, and Typhoon was left SBNO for the 2024 season.
+Both attractions — as well as Tomahawk, the park's HUSS Frisbee — were removed ahead of the 2025 season.

+On August 15, 2024, a replacement for Goliath was announced.
+Quantum Accelerator is an Intamin Straddle Coaster that will open in 2025, featuring two launches up to 45 MPH and 11 airtime moments.

 Attractions

-Six Flags New England is home to many rides and attractions, including two World Class Roller Coasters: Wicked Cyclone and Superman: The Ride.
-Wicked Cyclone is the first hybrid roller coaster to hit the East Coast.
-It is 109 feet tall and reaches a top speed 55 mph.
-It includes three inversions, the world's first hangtime stall, 14 airtime hills, and the world's first double reversing banking airtime hill.
-Wicked Cyclone was voted the 2nd Best New Roller Coaster on the planet for the 2015 season with Fury 325 in first place.
-It has been in the top 30 of the Golden Ticket Awards ever since it opened.
+Six Flags New England is home to many rides and attractions, including Superman: The Ride.
 Superman: The Ride is 208 ft tall and drops 221 ft into a tunnel, reaching a top speed of 77 mi/h.
 It is considered one of the best steel roller coasters in the world according to the trade magazine Amusement Today, which awarded it the prestigious Golden Ticket award in 2003, 2006, 2007, 2008 and 2009.